Vyral/dean-adler/_posts/2019-06-28-the-first-6-buyer-donts-of-the-home-loan-process.md

 **1\.
 Don’t quit your job.** If you’re being forced to leave your job, immediately bring it to our attention and we’ll discuss how to proceed.
 During this time, stability is key.
 Few things will cause your lender to raise their eyebrow more than a disturbance in your employment situation.&nbsp;

 **2\.
 Don’t buy or lease a vehicle.** Every mortgage company performs what’s called a “soft pull” before closing, which is a basic inquiry into your other debt obligations.
 This is the wrong time to be taking on a new car payment.
-If your lease happens to be expiring, again, let us know immediately, and we may be able to grant you an extension.
+If your lease happens to be expiring, again, let us know immediately, and you may be able to get an extension.
 Whatever circumstances arise, we need to be able to document all pertinent details. &nbsp;

 **3\.
 Don’t increase the balance(s) on your credit card(s).** Since you’ll be in a new home soon, now’s a great time to purchase some new items for it, right?
 Actually, no. We don’t want to do anything that could affect your loan-to-value ratio or damage your credit score in any manner.
 Before swiping your card, speak with us first.